swt30/thesis/corrections/corrections.md

 - p96: Updated numbers in text in first two paragraphs of "Opacity and opacity ratio" section to match figures.
 - p97--105: Regenerated all figures in this chapter based on updated planetary modelling code.
 - p98: Rewrote the "Pressure at the radiative--convective boundary" section to indicate that it now serves as a sensitivity analysis on the position of this boundary.
 - **p100--102**: Tidied up the text in section 4.3.2 to better explain how I compare the relative inflation of internally and externally heated planets.
-Replaced "effective temperature" with "black body temperature" where appropriate.
-Rewrote the caption and legend of figure 4.9 to more precisely describe where black body, irradiation, and radiative--convective boundary temperatures are used in this comparison.
+Replaced "effective temperature" with "black-body temperature" where appropriate.
+Rewrote the caption and legend of figure 4.9 to more precisely describe where black-body, irradiation, and radiative--convective boundary temperatures are used in this comparison.
 Clearly stated the conclusion that internal heating is a stronger driver of inflation than external heating for these planets.
 - **p103--104**: Updated figures based on changed modelling code.
 Extended the pressure range in order to demonstrate the smooth transition from radiative to convective gradient instead of cutting off the scale at $100\,$bar.
 - p105: Updated figure 4.12 in section 4.3.4 with the updated modelling code to show how forcing a zero-opacity atmosphere roughly reproduces the isothermal case.
 Stated in the section that this is as expected; removed a comment about the models diverging at the low-mass end that is no longer the case.
 - p106: Updated the last point under "I found that" to match the conclusion above about internal heating being a stronger driver of inflation than irradiation.